Want to learn more about this at Kettering Health?

 When both static and dynamic stretches are included in a full warm-up routine, stretching may help reduce the risk of muscle strain injuries.
 Such activity should include an aerobic component before and after the stretches.

-Keep in mind that the primary goal of stretching is to prepare the muscles and surrounding tissue in anticipation of the exercise.
+Remember that the primary goal of stretching is to prepare the muscles and surrounding tissue in anticipation of the exercise.
 “It’s important to keep the muscles balanced and strong,” Dr. Buck explained.
 “You will want to do both types of stretching, but talk to a doctor or healthcare provider for specific advice about your situation.”

 If it’s time to seek medical help for your injury, click here to find a Kettering Health Network sports injury clinic near you.